 Middle School Faculty:

-Ania is a Waldorf-trained class teacher whose specialties are arts and handwork, and whose special interest is are in mathematics,…
+Ania Kubik is a Waldorf-trained class teacher whose specialties are arts and handwork, and whose special interest is in movement.
+She…

 Ririko Oshiro Handwork Teacher

 Ririko Oshiro was born and raised in Okinawa, Japan.
 She earned her BA in communications at Regis College in Massachusetts…

 …and her MA in Asian American Study at San Francisco State University.
 She recently graduated from the Teacher Training program at Waldorf Institute of Southern California (WISC).
 While being in the training, she taught Japanese Language to Grade 1 to 5 at Waldorf School of Orange County from 2016 to 2018.
 She joined Maple Village Waldorf School as a parent in 2010 when her son started kindergarten.
 A few years later, her daughter joined the kindergarten program.
 Her study of anthroposophy led her to develop a passion for working with children with the Waldorf curriculum.
 She is grateful and excited for the continuing journey to teach handwork here at MVWS!

 Music has played a huge role in Carol’s life.
 She cannot remember a time when she was not actively engaged in lessons…